by Peter Maksimow

 Once you are 5 minutes in, you have completed the most difficult parts of getting out in the cold weather.
 Congratulations you are now a Jedi!
 You have earned a dark and robust Imperial Stout.
 Not only will you feel so much better about yourself, you will deserve that Snuggie without the creepy sloth voice asking questions.

-If you take anything away from this, you should dress warm, make sure to pair your beer and seasons appropriately, effort can be as important as speed, and know that Jedi mind tricks really work.
+If you take anything away from this, you should dress warm, make sure to pair your beer and seasons appropriately, understand that effort can be as important as speed, and know that Jedi mind tricks really work.
 If not, you can always just grow a beard.

 Photo: inov-8 / Ryan Edy